diegopoza/docs/articles/what-to-do-once-the-user-is-logged-in/calling-an-external-idp-api.md

 > Make sure that this client can be granted `read:user_idp_tokens` scope.

-## Create a proxy API to proxy request from the application to the IdP API
+## Create a proxy API to handle requests to the External IdP API

 The application will use the id_token to verify the request and if it is a valid token, then it will request an access token to call Auth0 Management API (client credentials flow) and will use the `sub` claim from the id_token (which contains the user id) to call `/api/v2/users/{user-id}` and get the user's IdP access token.
 Then, with the access token you can call the IdP External API.